What is a Cash Book?

 It is also referred as three-column cash book format and it is most exhaustive form which has three columns of money on both receipt and payment sides and record transactions pertaining to the cash, bank and the discounts.
 This book is maintained generally by the large firms that do transactions in cash mode as well as through the bank and frequently allows and receives cash discounts.

-Example of Cash Book Format
+Cash Book Format

 Mr. X started the business in the month of June-2019.
 He invested the capital of $200,000, in which the cash contribution is $100,000 and rest $100,000 he deposited in the business bank account a business.
 During the month of June 19, the following transactions took place in the business.
 Prepare the necessary double-column Cash book using the data as given below: